Courses

 with Robin Beardsley, MD

-Caregiver Fatigue (CF) characterised by profound emotional and physical exhaustion often accompanied with resentment and decreased job satisfaction was present in many before COVID.
-Many of us already felt overburdened in our jobs.
-Many more physicians are reporting some degree of caregiver burnout or fatigue during this pandemic.
+Caregiver Fatigue (CF) characterised by profound emotional and physical exhaustion often accompanied with resentment and decreased job satisfaction.
+Many of us feel overburdened in our jobs, especially given the last few years.
+Many more therapists are reporting some degree of caregiver burnout or fatigue during this pandemic.
 CF is a form of relational pain, one of connection, having emotional resonance with someone we care about who suffers.
 This is compounded when there is an increase in those suffering, and when we are experiencing situations and suffering similar as those for whom we are caring.

 One of the key components to addressing CF is to notice or become aware of how we are impacted; physically, cognitively, and emotionally.
 Research has shown that our own suffering can increase depending on how we relate to this suffering and how we relate to ourselves.
 Research has also shown that self-compassion is an evidence-based approach to changing our relationship with ourselves and our suffering, which in turn is strongly associated with emotional well-being, maintenance of healthy habits and satisfying relationships.

 Self-Compassion for Health Care Communities (SCHC) is a 6-hr evidence-based healthcare adaptation of Mindful Self-Compassion, the empirically supported program of Dr. Kristin Neff and Dr. Chris Germer.
+(We will be offering a 9-hr format.)
 Compassion not only includes kindness, but also fierceness to protect and motivate oneself.
 As opposed to other self-care techniques, self-compassion practices can be used on the spot while at work with patients and colleagues.
-This training aims to improve wellbeing and personal awareness and provide some tools to meet distressing emotional situations as they occur at work and at home.
+This training aims to improve well being and personal awareness and provide some tools to meet distressing emotional situations as they occur at work and at home.

 In research published in the Journal of Clinical Psychology, Neff.Knox.2020, the SCHC program was found to significantly: